sda-community-plugins/AWSElasticBeanstalk/README.md

 The main step of the plugin is **Deploy into Elastic Beanstalk** - this step works by uploading a web application (e.g. Java WAR file) into an Amazon S3 storage bucket and then creating a new version of the Elastic Beanstalk application using it.
-It then deploys this version into the environment you specify.
-You can either create the Beanstalk application and Beanstalk environment from Amazon's web console or by using the steps in this plugin.
+It then deploys this version into the environment you specify and (optionally) waits until is is available.
+You can either create the Beanstalk application and environment directly using this plugin or use Amazon's web console to create them first.

 Note: You will need to know the name of an S3 bucket to upload to - this can be found from Amazon's S3 console.

 You will also need to create two Deployment Automation